minimatrix/minimatrix/README.md

 - 👋 Hi, I’m Jonny Carter
 - 👀 I’m interested in all things web / mobile
-- 💞️ I’m looking to collaborate on anything React / React Native
+- 💞️ I’m looking to collaborate on anything React / React Native / Node / Laravel
 - 📫 You can find me on twitter @jonnycarter89

 <!---